izzius94/node-crypter/README.md

 ## Features

-- Genaration of encryption keys
+- Genaration of encryption keys from command line
 - Encryption of strings
 - Decryption of strings

+### Supported algorithms

+- aes-256-cbc
+- aes-128-cbc

+### Missing features
 Currently serialization and deserialization is not supported.

 > To mitigate this use [php-serialize](https://www.npmjs.com/package/php-serialize) library.